This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 What is a prebiotic?

-A powerful natural active ingredient, a prebiotic is like food for our good bacteria that make up our microbiome.
+A powerful natural active ingredient, a prebiotic is like food for the good bacteria that make up our microbiome.

 As a superfood, prebiotics stimulate the activity and growth of our good bacteria.
-Thus, thanks to this "food", the bacteria are ready to carry out all their essential functions, in particular defense and protection of the epidermal barrier.
+Thanks to this "food", our bacteria are ready to carry out all their essential functions, including defense and protection of the epidermal barrier.

-The prebiotic also boosts the good bacteria by giving them all the energy they need to deliver their benefits on our immune system and therefore on our overall health, and ultimately on our skin and hair beauty.
+Prebiotics also boost good bacteria by giving them all the energy they need to deliver their benefits to our immune system and therefore to our overall health, and ultimately to the beauty of our skin and hair.

-According to the WHO, probiotics are " living microorganisms that, when ingested in sufficient quantities, exert positive health effects beyond the traditional nutritional effects".
+According to the WHO, probiotics are " living micro-organisms which, when ingested in sufficient quantities, exert positive effects on health over and above the traditional nutritional effects".

-Therefore, the only way to use probiotics in cosmetic products is to integrate them in the form of "inactive" bacteria fragments.
-In this case, there is no risk and they can even be useful to have a more balanced microbiome!
+Consequently, the only way to use probiotics in cosmetics is to incorporate them in the form of "inactive" bacterial fragments.
+In this case, there's no risk, and they may even prove useful for a more balanced microbiome!

-In the food industry, however, and more particularly in dietary supplements, the probiotics used in the formulas must be alive and active to be effective on the intestinal microbiota and produce real effects!
+In the food sector, however, and more particularly in dietary supplements, the probiotics used in formulas must actually be alive and active in order to be effective on the intestinal microbiota and produce real effects!

 YODI products: natural, vegan and rich in prebiotics:

-For the best skin and hair, YODI has designed natural vegan products enriched with prebiotics that respect the natural balance of the skin and scalp:
+For skin and hair at their best, YODI has designed natural vegan products enriched with prebiotics that respect the natural balance of the skin and scalp:

-• The Trio d'Huiles face powder cleanser with prebiotic, which soothes and protects the skin.
-Thus, it will help to calm tightness and make the skin less reactive.
-This cleanser is therefore perfect for dry, sensitive or ultra-reactive skin that can't stand anything.
+• Trio d'Huiles face powder cleanser with prebiotic, which soothes and protects the skin.
+It helps to calm tightness and make skin less reactive.
+This cleanser is perfect for dry, sensitive or ultra-reactive skin that can't stand anything else.

-• Vitamin C & Hibiscus Flowers powder face wash with prebiotic, which ensures the skin's balance.
-The skin is protected and heals more easily.
-The skin is increasingly clear and luminous.
-Rich in active ingredients, this treatment is ideal for normal skin in search of radiance.
+• Vitamin C & Hibiscus Flower Powder Facial Cleanser with prebiotic to help balance the skin.
+Skin is protected and heals more easily.
+Skin is increasingly clear and luminous.
+Rich in active ingredients, this treatment is ideal for normal skin looking for radiance.

-• The Purifying Charcoal powder face wash with prebiotic, helps regulate excess sebum and boosts the healing of imperfections.
-Thus, this care is the best ally of the mixed to oily skins which suffer from acne and/or black spots.
+• Purifying Charcoal powder facial cleanser with prebiotic, to help regulate excess sebum and boost the healing of imperfections.
+This makes it the ideal treatment for combination to oily skin suffering from acne and/or blackheads.

-• Our latest innovation: Shake it! oilenriched with prebiotic, vegetable charcoal and concentrated Bakuchiol.
-The prebiotic contained in this care helps to protect mixed, oily and/or blemished skin, which is often weakened and ultra-sensitive.
+• Our latest innovation: Shake it! oil, enriched with prebiotics, vegetable charcoal and concentrated Bakuchiol.
+The prebiotic in this treatment helps protect combination, oily and/or blemish-prone skin, which is often weakened and ultra-sensitive.

-• The powder shampoo Douceur de Lait d'Amande with prebiotic, which allows the protection of the scalp.
-It also helps regulate sebum.
-With each use, the hair becomes stronger, fuller and shinier.
-They regress less quickly, which makes it possible for the greatest happiness of all to space the shampoos!
+• Douceur de Lait d'Amande shampoo powder with prebiotic, which helps protect the scalp.
+It also helps regulate sebum production.
+Over time, hair becomes stronger, fuller and shinier.
+Hair regresses less quickly, which in turn means more frequent shampooing, much to everyone's delight!

-• The Nutritive Argan powder shampoo with prebiotic, which protects the scalp and helps to make your hair shine with beauty.
+• Nutritive Argan powder shampoo with prebiotic, which protects the scalp and helps make your hair radiantly beautiful.

 What about the intestinal microbiota?

-YODI, which uses prebiotics in its cosmetic products to take care of the skin microbiome, was interested in what was happening with the intestinal microbiota.
+YODI, which uses prebiotics in its cosmetics to care for the skin microbiome, was interested in what was happening to the intestinal microbiota.

-To find out more about this, YODI met Anouck and Lisa, founders of DIJO, thefirst brand dedicated to intestinal health and well-being.
+To find out more, YODI met Anouck and Lisa, founders of DIJO, the1st brand dedicated to intestinal health and well-being.

-• "Why this name "Dijo", what does it mean?
+• "Why the name 'Dijo', what does it mean?

-We wanted to make a pun with the alcohol shot - the digestif or "digeo" - but to allude, in the context of our brand, to a wellness shot for the belly thanks to our capsules!
+We wanted to make a pun on the alcoholic shot - the digestif or "digeo" - but to allude, in the context of our brand, to a shot of well-being for the belly thanks to our capsules!

 • Why did you create this brand?

-In fact, this brand creation started from a personal misadventure (Anouck): I was diagnosed with an autoimmune tyroid disease in 2018.
-So I tried to look for a more natural alternative to all the hormonal treatments offered.
-Through my research and on Lisa's advice, I discovered probiotics and how important they could be to the tummy.
-I noticed significant improvements and I became aware that the belly was really the pillar of health, it regulates everything: immune system, energy, moods, skin and hair appearance...
-So, with Lisa, we wanted to give the belly the place it deserves.
+In fact, this brand creation stems from a personal misadventure (Anouck): I was diagnosed with an autoimmune tyroid disease in 2018.
+So I tried to find a more natural alternative to all the hormone treatments on offer.
+Through my research and on Lisa's advice, I discovered probiotics and the importance they could have on the tummy.
+I noticed significant improvements and realized that the belly really is the pillar of health, regulating everything from the immune system, energy and moods to the appearance of skin and hair.
+So Lisa and I decided to give the belly back the place it deserves.

-• What kind of improvements can we see with Dijo products?
+• What kind of improvements can Dijo products bring?

-As a global regulator, the belly plays a role in digestion, the immune system, skin and hair quality, stress, etc. The first effects that can be felt thanks to Dijo products are therefore those of better digestion, with reduced bloating and a good transit.
-Then, our products also have a knock-on effect on the appearance of the skin, hair, stress, mood and energy.
-Our products therefore provide global benefits, which are directly related to the well-being of the stomach!
+As a global regulator, the belly plays a role in digestion, the immune system, skin and hair quality, stress, and so on.
+The first effects of Dijo products are therefore those of improved digestion, with less bloating and better transit.
+Our products also have a knock-on effect on skin and hair, stress, mood and energy.
+In other words, our products deliver global benefits that flow directly from the well-being of the belly!

-• How did you arrive at optimal supplements?
+• How did you come up with the optimum food supplements?

 We have 2 categories of supplements: probiotics and phytotherapy.

-Probiotics are good bacteria that colonize the intestines and particularly the intestinal microbiota.
-For our products, we must respect several essential criteria such as the freshness of the products (because they are very fragile living organisms), the concentration (our products contain billions of bacteria to be effective).
+Probiotics are good bacteria that colonize the intestines, particularly the intestinal microbiota.
+For our products, we have to respect several essential criteria, such as product freshness (as these are very fragile living organisms) and concentration (our products contain billions of bacteria to be effective).
 For phytotherapy, we need natural active ingredients that are well absorbed, well concentrated and well sourced.

 • What do you think of January as "detox month"?